mehul6810/mehul6810/README.md

 - 🌱 I’m currently learning :
   - To work as a Project Manager at the Gies Disruption Lab.
   - To build voice skills which have cross-platform compatibility.
 (Using Jovo Framework)
-  - To build Machine Learning Models with real life application.
+  - To build Machine Learning Models with real life applications.

 - 💬 Ask me about by experiences at CISCO, IBM, AARP, the Gies Disruption Lab and my Course Projects.